 Gabri van Tussenbroek is professor of Urban Identity and Listed Buildings (in particular those of the City of Amsterdam), in the department of History of Art at the University of Amsterdam and building historian of the Heritage department of this city.
 His expertise of historical practices of building of Amsterdam in the Early Modern Period and his practical knowledge of the preservation of historic houses and urban environment of this city is crucial for the quality of the virtual reconstructions of the historical interiors of houses of the Dutch Golden Age and their reuse for research in the humanities and cultural heritage.

 Chiara Piccoli is a postdoctoral researcher in the Virtual Interiors project.
 She is responsible for the research and development of virtual reconstructions of a selection of 17th century Amsterdam houses.
 The aim of these 3D models is to act as data integration and hypothesis-testing platforms to spatially connect, manage and research the rich and heterogeneous historical data sources of this period.
-For her PhD thesis Chiara explored the contribution of 3D modelling in combination with GIS for the study and visualization of past cityscapes (here in open access).
-She has a master in archaeology and one in book history and her research interests include the application of digital tools for the documentation, visualization, analysis and dissemination of historical data.
+For her PhD thesis Chiara explored the contribution of 3D procedural modelling in combination with GIS for the study and visualization of past cityscapes (here in open access).
+She has a master degree in archaeology and one in book and digital media studies.
+Her research interests include the application of digital tools for the documentation, visualization, analysis and dissemination of historical data.